ddietz1/ddietz1.github.io/_projects/JackInTheBox.md

 ## Overview

-This physics simulation displays a four armed jack inside of a four sided box falling under the influence of gravity.
-The physics of the impacts between the box and jack are calculated using Euler-Lagrange equations.
-The simulation uses the Sympy and Numpy Python packages.
+This project demonstrates a 2D rigid-body physics simulator of a jack-in-the-box system using first-principles mechanics and symbolic computation.
+The dynamics are derived from the Euler–Lagrange formulation, with all kinematics expressed through SE(3) frame transformations and spatial inertia matrices.

+The system models both the box and a four-armed jack as coupled rigid bodies subject to gravity, external forcing, and contact constraints.
+Impacts between the jack arms and box walls are handled using constraint-based collision detection and momentum/energy-conserving impact equations.
+Symbolic expressions are generated with SymPy and converted to efficient numerical functions for real-time simulation using Runge–Kutta integration.

+## Key Features

+* Symbolic multibody dynamics using Euler–Lagrange equations

+* SE(3) transformation-based kinematics across 13 reference frames

+* Spatial inertia and energy-based modeling

+* 16 contact constraints for collision detection

+* Momentum/energy-preserving impact updates

+* RK4 numerical integration for stable real-time animation

+* Implemented in Python with SymPy and NumPy